 ESET Secure Authentication: Frequently Asked Questions

+What is ESET Secure Authentication?
 ESET Secure Authentication (ESA) is a mobile-based solution that uses two-factor, one-time password (2FA OTP) authentication for accessing a company’s Virtual Private Network (VPN) and Microsoft Web Applications (such as Outlook Web App).

+What are the supported environments for ESET Secure Authentication Server?
 The installer automatically selects all components that can be installed on the current computer, with the exception of the Core Authentication Service, which is only selected by default on the first installation.